The making of / botanical perfume oil / Washing and soil removal of vetiver roots prior to distillation

 / Kannauj / Perfume capital of India.
 The city of Kannauj is to India what Grasse is to France and situated in Uttar Pradesh at the Northern part of India on the banks of sacred River Ganges.
 Due to its key role of perfume production, Kannauj is known as ‘the perfume capital of India’.
 Traditionally perfume oils were supplied to the Maharajas during their reigns in India over three hundred years.

 The entry gate of the city Kannauj, India

-In Kannauj the tradition of making natural perfume oil is still fondly preserved by artisanal craftsman and passed on from generation to generation.
+In Kannauj the tradition of making botanical perfume oil is still fondly preserved by artisanal craftsman and passed on from generation to generation.
 Kannauj had almost 700 distilleries up until the late 1990s.
 Due to the synthetic perfume industry, the amount of distilleries has decreased to less than a third.
 Traditional perfume houses hold the secrets of / hydro distillation / which is a very specialised job.

 Perfume house at Kannauj, India